The Road Into Sassella of Valtellina ©Kevin Day/Opening a Bottle

 Her analogy is deliberate because everything in Valtellina, it turns out, depends upon stability, and despite recent commercial success, the situation remains precarious.
 That’s because winemakers are responsible for maintaining the terrace’s dry-stone walls — not the municipalities.
 While they directly benefit from these walls, maintaining them adds to already-steep labor costs and time, especially in the event of a major rain, which can washout the stones.

 Scarpellini is the President of the Fondazione Provinea, a local foundation focused on the conservation of these walls.
-Her hope is to someday have a independently funded, mobile stone-masonry team that can take charge of major wall repairs.
+Her hope is to someday have an independently funded, mobile stone-masonry team that can take charge of major wall repairs.
 On the subject of wall maintenance, the valley’s winemakers agree they need cooperation to ensure their mutual survival.

-“Everything is on the shoulders of the producer, and Valtellina is very fragile,” says Isabella Pelizatti Perego, whose family-run estate, ARPEPE, has helped define a new era in quality for Valtellina wines.
-Pelizatti Perego is Vice-President of Fondazione Provinea, and was instrumental in efforts to earn recognition for the dry stone walls on UNESCO’s Intangible Cultural Heritage list.
+“Everything is on the shoulders of the producer, and Valtellina is very fragile,” says Isabella Pelizzatti Perego, whose family-run estate, ARPEPE, has helped define a new era in quality for Valtellina wines.
+Pelizzatti Perego is Vice-President of Fondazione Provinea, and was instrumental in efforts to earn recognition for the dry stone walls on UNESCO’s Intangible Cultural Heritage list.
 But despite the honor, more needs to be done, especially when it comes to funding.

 “Other regions, like Liguria with Cinque Terre, have been able to capture more attention [and get funding for preservation],” she adds.
 “So we need to keep working together to find a way for more funding.
 It’s a complicated issue.”